kaizhu256/roguetech-cheat/README.md

     // cheat - lose -25% (instead of -80%) reputation from contract's opposing faction
     "cheat_contractreputationloss_low": "1",

-    // cheat - salvage full-mech from one mech-part "cheat_salvagefullmech_on": "1",

-    // cheat - 300 salvage in contracts
-    "cheat_salvagetotal_300": "1",

     // cheat - skip intro
     "cheat_introskip_on": "1",